Follow Italianism

 Central point of controversy

-One of the most contested articles is the one that restricts citizenship to direct descendants up to the second degree — that is, grandchildren — as long as they prove that the ancestor had exclusively a Italian citizenship.
-Parliamentarians are calling for a review of this point as they consider it discriminatory and legally fragile.
+One of the most contested articles is the one that restricts citizenship to direct descendants up to the second degree — that is, grandchildren — as long as they prove that the ancestor had exclusively Italian citizenship.
+Parliamentarians are requesting a review of this point, considering it discriminatory and legally weak.

 Another argument from the government base is that, without the vote of confidence, the rejection of the text in plenary would not put the government's permanence at risk.
 This would allow a new discussion to be opened in Parliament, with regular processing and without the pressure of the deadline imposed by the decree.